brettz9/atyourcommand/README.md

         1. Overlay prompt at https://addons.mozilla.org/En-us/firefox/addon/open-in-browser/ but make it support site prefs so choice will be remembered (checkbox to remember choice including any arguments, passing URL and/or file contents);
 		also allow WAF detection (e.g., remote filetypes.json?) in addition to MIME detection?
 1. As with "open with browser" site prefs, make filebrowser-enhanced context menu and right-click on webappfind icon sensitive to site prefs so right-click arguments can optionally be remembered; share options across all of these addons?
-1. Open directory of already opened file or path
 1. Modify filebrowser-enhanced to allow right-click on folder or file to get the path as path (could go to location bar for URL, but not for folder, so add this too)
 1. Launch file currently opened in Firefox (e.g., if text file opened from text, launch it to be able to edit it)
-1. Run file as executable (e.g., a batch)